tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 the sender is updating its sending cryptographic keys.
 This message can be sent by either endpoint after the Finished messages have been exchanged.

-The next generation of application_traffic_secret is computed as follows:
+The design of the key derivation function for computing the next generation of application_traffic_secret is motivated by the desire to include

+* the old traffic secret as well as a secret derived from the DH exchange or from the hybrid key exchange,
+* the concatenation of the ExtendedKeyUpdateRequest and the ExtendedKeyUpdateResponse messages, which contain the key shares, and
+* a new label string to distinguish it from the application traffic secret computation defined in {{I-D.ietf-tls-rfc8446bis}} for use with the regular KeyUpdate.

 ~~~
+sk = HKDF-Extract(Transcript-Hash(KeyUpdateMessages), secret)

 application_traffic_secret_N+1 =
-    HKDF-Expand-Label(SK,
+    HKDF-Expand-Label(sk,
-                      "traffic up2", "", Hash.length)
+                      "traffic up2", application_traffic_secret_N,
+                      Hash.length)
 ~~~

-There are two changes to the application_traffic_secret computation described in {{I-D.ietf-tls-rfc8446bis}}, namely

-- the label is adjusted to distinguish it from the regular KeyUpdate message, and
-- the SK value, which was derived between the two endpoints, is included in the generation of the application traffic secret.

 Once client_/server_application_traffic_secret_N+1 and its associated traffic keys have been computed, implementations SHOULD delete